 AH 112 Medical Administrative Procedures

-This course introduces students to the administrative procedures performed in a health care facility.
-Appointment scheduling, medical records management, telephone management, billing and collection procedures, banking services, and accounting and bookkeeping procedures will be addressed.
+This course introduces students to the entry-level managerial skills performed in a health care facility.
+Functions of management, the financial and reimbursement components, information management, customer service, and legal issues confronting today's medical facilities will be addressed.